What to Expect During Fluoride Treatment: Pain and Discomfort Explained

 -

-dentist in Garland, TX, begins by preparing you for the procedure.
+Preparation: The dental hygienist or dentist in Garland, TX, begins by preparing you for the procedure.
 This may involve covering your clothes with a protective bib and providing protective eyewear.

 -